ankit1w/OCD/README.md

 <p align="center">
   <img width="800" src="https://raw.githubusercontent.com/ankit1w/OCD/assets/ocd.gif">
 </p>

-## Bug reporting

-> Before reporting bugs or readability issues, please cross check the OCD generated files with the actual coursewares available [here](http://122.252.249.26:96/forms/frmlogin.aspx).
-The program cannot fix bad formatting or missing files on the server side.

-Report bugs via email at this address : [ankit.m@my.com](mailto:ankit.m@my.com?Subject=OCD%20Bug%20Report)

 ## Built With

 * [PhantomJS](https://phantomjs.org/) - Headless browser used to scrape courseware site.
 * [wkhtmltopdf](https://wkhtmltopdf.org/) - Command line tool to generate PDFs from HTML.
 * [pdfCropMargins](https://github.com/abarker/pdfCropMargins) - Used to correct margins for easier readability, modified slightly to work without arguments.

-## Acknowledgments

-* Hat tip to anyone whose code was used.
-* Thanks to the teachers who emphasized the importance of the Online Coursewares, which led me to develop this downloader instead of studying the lessons. :\
-* [Stack Overflow](https://stackoverflow.com/), for being what it is.